nasa/fprime/docs/UsersGuide/dev/code-style.md

 7. Avoid the preprocessor and especially complex uses of the preprocessor
 8. Prefer `Fw` and `Os` implementations. e.g. use `FW_ASSERT` and `Os::Mutex` over `cassert` and `std::mutex`
 9. Compile without warnings, errors, and static analysis failures (e.g. pass continuous integration)
+10. Do not use `Os::Task::delay` to synchronize between threads
+11. Explicit enumeration values should be specified for all values or none at all

 ### C++11 Usage